jezmck/angular-2-digit-number-filter/README.md

-angular-2-digit-number-filter
+angular-twodigitnumber-filter
 =============================

-2 digit number filter for angular.js
+Two digit number filter for angular.js
-Show 2, 1 or zero decimal places to produce a number with a *minimum* of two digits. produces something like: 12; 1.2; .12
+Show 2, 1 or zero decimal places to produce a string of a number with a *minimum* of two digits.
+Produces something like: 12; 1.2; .12

 ## Usage